quality-liquid/cupid_code/Documentation/Design/Testing/testing_design.md

 - **System Testing**
   - System testing encompasses a comprehensive evaluation of the entire application ecosystem, including its compatibility across different devices and platforms, UI consistency, and adherence to security standards.
   - This includes rigorous validation of input data to mitigate the risk of code or SQL injections, ensuring robust data security measures are in place.
+  - Testing the system via Selenium allows us to automate some of this work.
 - **Acceptance Testing**
   - Acceptance testing serves as the final validation phase before presenting the Minimum Viable Product (MVP) to stakeholders and customers.
   - It involves meticulously verifying whether the delivered product meets the predefined acceptance criteria and aligns with the stakeholders' expectations.